scalar-labs/scalar-kubernetes/docs/ProductionChecklistForScalarDBCluster.md

 # Production checklist for ScalarDB Cluster

-This document explains the recommendations of ScalarDB Cluster for production deployment.
+This checklist provides recommendations when deploying ScalarDB Cluster in a production environment.

 ## Before you begin

-We assume that you deploy ScalarDB Cluster on managed Kubernetes cluster which is recommended way.
+In this checklist, we assume that you are deploying ScalarDB Cluster on a managed Kubernetes cluster, which is recommended.

-## ScalarDB Cluster
+## Production checklist: ScalarDB Cluster

+The following is a checklist of recommendations when setting up ScalarDB Cluster in a production environment.

 ### Number of pods and Kubernetes worker nodes

 To ensure that the Kubernetes cluster has high availability, you should use at least three worker nodes in three availability zones and deploy at least three pods.
-You also should ensure that deploying one pod on one worker node by using [Node Affinity](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/).
+You also should ensure that one pod is deployed on one worker node by using [Node Affinity](https://kubernetes.io/docs/tasks/configure-pod-container/assign-pods-nodes-using-node-affinity/).

-### Worker node spec
+### Worker node specifications

 From the perspective of commercial licenses, resources for one pod running ScalarDB Cluster are limited to 2vCPU / 4GB memory.
 In addition, we recommend deploying one ScalarDB Cluster pod and one Envoy pod on one worker node.
 Note that you do not need to deploy an Envoy pod when using `direct-kubernetes` mode.